-In a Report published today, Monday 25 February 2013, the Commons Public Administration Select Committee (PASC) concludes, despite the positive steps implemented by the Statistics and Registration Service Act 2007, there remain issues and concerns about the way government statistics are produced and disseminated which remain a genuine risk to public confidence in the statistical system and must be addressed.
+In a Report published today, Monday 25 February, the Public Administration Select Committee (PASC) concludes, despite the positive steps implemented by the Statistics and Registration Service Act 2007, there remain issues and concerns about the way government statistics are produced and disseminated which remain a genuine risk to public confidence in the statistical system and must be addressed.

 The Report looks at how the Act was brought in to restore public confidence in the statistical system.
 Reliable statistics are required for effective policy-making; to raise confidence in the evidence base for government policies; and to allow proper external scrutiny of policy in practice.